 Released back in 1988, Katsuhiro Otomo and his unrivalled storytelling skills are portrayed in Akira.
 The whole experience transcends a majority of sci-fi films, if not all.
 Ranging from the extremely complex yet relatable characters to its fictional portrayal of the future, Akira has got it all.

 Moreover, the plot is set in 2019’s Tokyo, following the post-apocalyptic era caused by WWIII.

-Whether you have knack for the sci-fi genre or not, Akira is hands down a must-watch anime title and definitely one of the best anime movies of all time.
+Whether you have a knack for the sci-fi genre or not, Akira is hands down a must-watch anime title and definitely one of the best anime movies of all time.

-Perfect Blue – 8/10
+9. Perfect Blue (8.0)